bry/bry/README.md

 ⚙️ Experienced in product development & platform engineering, web and database applications

-🧱 I build technology that helps athletes compete, improve, connect, and earn through the sports we love.
+🧱 I build technology that helps athletes compete, improve, connect, and earn through the sports we love

 📝 **Conatus**: Expand your power to act by turning uncertainty into measurable progress and to build systems and communities that help other people do the same